 Distracted drivers are liable for the accidents that they cause.
 While they may not admit to being distracted, often the circumstances of the accident combined with obtaining cell phone records during a case can reveal that game playing was the cause of the accident.
 This information can make it difficult for a defendant to avoid liability for injuries caused by careless driving.

 If you are injured, make sure you uncover the cause of the accident.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your car accident case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your car accident case.